-Swing City Norwich is a not-for-profit organisation run by a group of people dedicated to promoting Swing Dance in Norwich and the surrounding area.
+Swing City Norwich is a not-for-profit organisation run by a group of people dedicated to promoting Lindy Hop and other Swing Dances in Norwich and the surrounding area.

 The Swing City Teachers have many years of experience in teaching various styles of swing dancing.